szorfein/ansible/README.md

 # ansible

-A collection of roles for manage my systems, make differents profile:
+A collection of Ansible roles to manage my computers with several profles:

 + [hardened] build ~= 80 hardening index from [lynis](https://cisofy.com/lynis/).
 A work in progress...
 + [privacy] anonymize the computer.